bpucker/AhaGenome/README.md

 `--cpus` specifies the number of threads to use for BLAST.

+## Construction of ALLMAPS input file
-Script for the contstruction of a genetic map (BED) which serves as input for ALLPATHS.
+Script for the contstruction of a genetic map (BED) which serves as input for ALLMAPS.

 ```
 Usage: